dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     public Object main() {
         automationManager.addRule(new SimpleRule() {
             {
-                name = "abc"; //If not set, openHAB will assign random name description = "When description is not set, openHAB will assign empty string as description";
+                name = "abc"; //If not set, getName() will return null description = "When description is not set, getDescription() will return null";
                 uid = "1-2-3-uid"; //If not set, openHAB will assign random UID triggers = List.of(TriggerBuilder.create().withId("trig1").withTypeUID("core.ItemStateChangeTrigger").withConfiguration(new Configuration(Map.of("itemName", "r"))).build());
             }